DamjanovicTamara/loyalty_card_system/README.md

 Supermarket Loyalty Card System

 Spring boot REST API calculate operation of reward and redeem points based on purchase amount.
 API uses Spring security for authentication,Thymeleaf for Login page only, other URL's renders data in  JSON format.
+Postman used to test REST Endpoints.

 URL to access H2 In-memory database : http://localhost:8080/h2-console

 User have an option to login and use below Http requests: